 This post originally appeared on the Contact – Infinite Futures SF blog on September 25, 2012.

-In STELLARNET REBEL, like so many other SF authors before me, I had to come up with some way for my heroine to move from Earth to another planet.
+In STELLARNET REBEL, like so many other science fiction authors before me, I had to come up with a way for my heroine to move from Earth to another planet.
 So “particle engines” exist in the Stellarnet future to “shift” space.
-In a brief and (supposedly) painless blink, Genny O’Riordan’s colonization block moves to another solar system, where it’s met by tug ships that haul it to the planet’s surface and connect it to the settlement.
+In a brief blink, Genny O’Riordan’s colonization block moves to another solar system, where it’s met by tug ships that haul it to the planet’s surface and connect it to the settlement.

-Space travel is one glaring bit of sci-fi “magic” I allowed myself in a book otherwise based on a lot of research and fact.
-As I’ve blogged before, the technology in the Stellarnet Series is extrapolated from real trends and current devices.
-Everything from Google goggles to programmable clothing to interactive tabletops is already nearing the mainstream IRL.
+Space travel is one glaring bit of sci-fi magic I allowed myself in a book otherwise based on a lot of research and fact.
+Most technology in the Stellarnet books is extrapolated from real trends and current devices.
+Everything from Google goggles to programmable clothing to interactive tabletops is already possible IRL.
 Even the aliens are based on animals such as dolphins, electric eels and cockroaches.